Fauji Foods

-Fauji Foods Limited (/ur/ FOW-jee-FOODS) is a Pakistani food company which is a subsidiary of Fauji Fertilizer Company.
-It is based in Lahore, Pakistan.
+Fauji Foods Limited (/ur/ FOW-jee-FOODS) is a Pakistani food company based in Lahore.
+It is a subsidiary of Fauji Fertilizer Company.

 Fauji Foods is known for its dairy products and brands such as Nurpur, and Dostea.
 It is listed on the Pakistan Stock Exchange.

 History

 Fauji Foods was established in 1966 as part of Noon Group by Pakistani political family Noon family.
 It was listed on the Karachi Stock Exchange in 1970.
 The shares of the company were held by Pakistani politician Malik Adnan Hayat Noon and Salman Hayat Noon with 48.9 percent and 25.5 percent respectively until 2015.

 In 2015, Fauji Fertilizer Bin Qasim acquired Noon Pakistan.
 Before acquisition, company was in loss for two consecutive years.
 Later, Fauji Fertilizer Bin Qasim gave a loan of Rs.
 3.5 billion to Fauji Foods.

-In 2018, Chinese company, Yili Group, expressed its intent to buy 51 percent stake in Fauji Foods.
-Later, in 2019, it withdrawn its interest.
+In 2018, Chinese company Yili Group expressed its intent to buy 51 percent stake in Fauji Foods.
+Later, in 2019, it withdrew its interest.

 In February 2024, Fauji Foods acquired Fauji Infraavest Foods Limited and Fauji Cereals from Fauji Foundation.

 Subsidiaries

 Fauji Cereals

-Fauji Cereals was established in 1954 and began production in 1956 in a joint venture with Quaker Oats of United Kingdom.
-Quaker Oats designed the facility of Fauji Cereals and supplying machinery from Scotland.
+Fauji Cereals was established in 1954 and began production in 1956 in a joint venture with Quaker Oats.
+Quaker Oats designed the facility of Fauji Cereals and supplied machinery from Scotland.
 Quaker Oats exited from Pakistan in 1962.

 Initially, Fauji Cereals produced ready-to-eat (RTE) breakfast cereals, including corn, wheat, and rice flakes.
 The company later expanded its product range to include cereal varieties, ready-to-cook porridges, desserts such as mixes, custards, and jellies, and more recently, flour and grain products.
 Its products include Bran Flakes, Choco Cups, Choco Rings, Choco Stars, and Frosted Flakes.